CESNET/eInfra-docs/docs.it4i/dice.md

 Click the `Log in with B2ACCESS` authorization and continue authentication flow.

-you have to see this output `Successfully authenticated user.
-The browser tab can be safely closed.` in browser current problem is: - after validating authorization token, it becomes passed and any new command, such as ils creates new authorization at keycloak.
+You have to see this output `Successfully authenticated user.
+The browser tab can be safely closed.` in the browser.

+Current problem: after validating the authorization token, it becomes passed and any new command, such as `ils` creates new authorization at keycloak.

 [b]: http://www.diceproject.eu/
 [c]: https://irods.org/